Assaulted Women's and Children's Counsellor/Advocate Program (AWCCA) (C137)

 Full Description

-George Brown College's Assaulted Women's and Children's Counsellor/Advocate (AWCCA) (C137) program provides students with a feminist, anti-racist analysis of the political and counselling issues related to gender-based violence experienced primarily by self-identified women, children, trans and non-binary survivors.
-It trains students to be agents for change in their work of community education, political action and law reform, and prepares them to provide anti-oppressive counselling for survivors who have experienced or are experiencing gender-based violence.
+The two-year Assaulted Women's and Children's Counsellor/Advocate (AWCCA) (C137) diploma program will provide you with a feminist, anti-racist analysis of the political and counselling issues related to gender-based violence experienced primarily by self-identified women, children, trans and non-binary survivors.
+It will train you to be an agent for change in the work of community education, political action and law reform and will prepare you to provide anti-oppressive counselling for survivors who have experienced or are experiencing gender-based violence.

-Please note that some of our student placement partners require students in this program to have a Police Vulnerable Sector Check completed before their field placement.
+Please note that some of our student placement partners require you to have a Vulnerable Sector Check completed before your field placement.

-The fees for the Police Vulnerable Sector Checks vary and must be paid by the student.
+The fees for the Vulnerable Sector Checks vary and must be paid for by you.

-Students are responsible for ensuring that the check covers appropriateness for “individuals being employed and/or volunteering who will be working with vulnerable person(s).”
-Students who are unable to provide a clear Police Vulnerable Sector Check may find that their choice of placements is limited.
+You are responsible for ensuring that the check covers appropriateness for “individuals being employed and/or volunteering who will be working with vulnerable person(s).”
+If you are unable to provide a clear Vulnerable Sector Check, you may find that your choice of placements is limited.

 Your Field Education Options